Introduction to Java

 Then he put us through a sorting process where we ended up with a ranking of the names.
 We ended up with a dozen name candidates and sent them off to the lawyers: they worked down the list until they hit one that cleared their search.
 “Java” was the fourth name on the list.

 The first name on the list was “Silk”, which I hated but everyone else liked.
-My favourite was “Lyric”, the third one on the list, but it didn’t pass the lawyers test.
+My favorite was “Lyric”, the third one on the list, but it didn’t pass the lawyers test.
 I don’t remember what the other candidate names where.

 So, who named Java?
 Marketing organized the meeting, the consultant ran it, and a whole pile of us did a lot of yelling out of random words.
 I’m honestly not real sure who said “Java” first, but I’m pretty sure it was Mark Opperman.